 A couple of soft-hued accessories and an outdoor rug underfoot ramp up the cozy factor and pull the whole look together beautifully.
-Head over to our best garden rugs to find one for your plot.
+Our buying guide to the best garden rugs will help you find one for your plot.

 Give more traditional patio ideas an eclectic twist with a show-stopping, hand-painted parasol.
 Not only does this turquoise beauty make a stunning focal point, but it also adds a spot of shelter from the midday sun.

 Parasols in blush pinks, vibrant oranges, lime greens and sky blues work wonderfully with spring and summer gardens, says the team at East London Parasol Company.
 They can be added to a neutral plot to add a pop of color.
 Or, they can also be used as part of a colorful setting, where different designs, prints and hues are being used to complement each other, they continue.